MicrosoftDocs/powerapps-docs/articles/add-images-pictures-audio-video.md

 ## Multimedia and data source scenarios

-The first upload scenario require you to do the following:
+These scenarios requires you to do the following:
 * create a OneDrive data source based on an Excel file;
 * generate an app from that file.

-* modify that app to upload pen images to the data source;
+In the first scenario, you modify that app to upload pen images to the data source.

-In the second scenario, you add the images in an OneDrive Excel file to your app.
+In the second scenario, you modify the app so you can add the images from a OneDrive Excel file to your app.

 ## Create the OneDrive data source and Excel file